Error Feedback Can Accurately Compress Preconditioners

 \paragraph{Thread Blocks for LCG.} Choosing the right number of thread blocks is critical for the performance of the Sparse LCG, since it needs to balance memory transfer and compute load.
 To address this, we provide an automatic procedure for choosing this parameter, based on the GPU capabilities.
 Specifically, given a number of threads and maximum available GPU shared memory size, we determine the total number of thread blocks to be used to allow for full utilization, avoiding waiting in the queue at each SM.

-\paragraph{Efficiency Improvements.} These technical data structure optimizations are critical for good performance.
+\paragraph{Efficiency Improvements.} \AK{The described} technical data structure optimizations are critical for good performance.
 Relative to a naive Pytorch implementation of the same approach, which stores the gradients as sparse but performs the operations in dense format, the above approach is 1.5-2x faster and uses 20-30\% less memory.

 \paragraph{Memory Savings.} Compressing the buffer using sparsity yields $\tilde{O}(mk)$ space complexity, where $k$ is the target density of the gradients after Top-$k$ compression, ignoring logarithmic factors due to indexing.
 In practice, we obtain stable convergence for $k = d / 100$, which translates into practical space savings of approximately $20$x (relative to GGT) and $30$x (relative to M-FAC).
 We provide exact numbers in the experimental section.